WHAT IF YOUR STUDENTS SOLVED PROBLEMS AND NOT JUST EQUATIONS?

 All students deserve engaging STEM opportunities in school, especially those who are typically underrepresented in STEM fields.
 They must have experiences with STEM topics that excite them from an early age, and they need help to understand how certain course choices will open STEM pathways for them in school and in their careers.
 No student should be denied access to the rigorous STEM classes and the academic support they need to thrive by being unnecessarily weeded out at a young age.
 AVID works with administrators and teachers to evaluate the data and identify ways to remove barriers that keep traditionally underserved students from these courses, even if they missed these opportunities in the early levels.
 Use this guide to see how culturally relevant your classroom is.

 AVID does not change what STEM instructors are teaching—it changes how they teach their subjects.
 The teacher becomes the facilitator of learning, helping their students own their learning through inquiry and design thinking.
 Students receive scaffolded instruction and explicit academic language instruction, so they can think, speak, read, and write like STEM professionals.
 AVID’s foundational teaching tools such as Socratic Seminars, Collaborative Study Groups, peer tutoring, and Philosophical Chairs also build necessary soft skills to enhance STEM learning.
-Use writing, inquiry, and collaboration to enhance middle school math geometry with this activity.
+Attend our new training for elementary educators that creates the foundation for showing participants how to support, encourage, and empower STEM literacy for all students.

 ENRICH GROUP WORK